Faces Of The Mekong – Travel Photography

 “Great perils have this beauty, that they bring to light the fraternity of strangers.”

-Even without the luxury of language, people and faces tell us about the culture we are in, a new way of life and perhaps most importantly allow us to learn so much about ourselves from what we see in others.
+For these reasons it is often the strangers you meet that make travel the experience it is.
+Waterfalls, sunsets, beaches and temples are all very well but what makes travel so intriguing is the people.
+People and faces tell us about the culture we are in, the way of life and perhaps most importantly allow us to learn so much about ourselves from what you see in others.

 - Click here to see Faces of the Mekong in Flickr.com